Skip to main content

 At the completion of this unit, you should be able to:

-• LO1. demonstrate the ability to evaluate a client’s procurement situation and apply an appropriate procurement route
+• LO1.
+Demonstrate the ability to evaluate a client’s procurement situation and apply an appropriate procurement route

-• LO3. undertake procurement assessment exercises
+• LO3.
+Undertake procurement assessment workshops

 • LO4. analyze a contractor’s strategic responses in tendering (bidding) decision-making